Bear Viewing at Chilko Lake

 Join us for the best grizzly viewing opportunities in Western Canada.
 Watch for abundant grizzlies as they hunt for salmon in the azure blue waters of Chilko Lake and the Chilko River!
 Stay in riverside safari-style tents perched high above the waters while grizzlies feed on salmon right in front of you.

-Or take a one minute trip to Bear Camp complete with our Lava Canyon Add-on!
+Or take a one minute to explore a typical Bear Camp bear viewing experience by James Ramsay

 Remote and spectacular, the Chilcotin Country of British Columbia remains largely undiscovered by outsiders.
 Chilko Lake lies at the heart of this vast and diverse region, flanked by the jagged, ice-etched Coast Range on the west and sage-covered plateaus on the east.
 The lake, a 55-mile-long alpine basin filled with clear glacial water, is our base for natural adventure on a scale rarely encountered.
 From our wilderness camp we will embark on nature walks, river trips and lake excursions that bring us close to the abundant wildlife that thrives in the Chilcotin: Canada’s true “Wild West.”